robfatland/mocean/README.md

 ### That sorted, we continue

-When the environment is active the cursor should change (default behavior) to reflect this.
-We are now operating in a kind of sub-reality, the environment, where actions taken do not affect the generic bash environment.
+When the environment is active the cursor should change (default behavior) to reflect the active environment.
+We are now operating in a sort of sub-reality (the *mocean-env* environment).
+Actions taken within this environment do not affect the generic bash environment.

 Next step: Test that uwsgi is executing from the correct (miniconda/bin) location: